bcwik9/Espruino-Apps/README.md

 ### Common Issues
 - Not all USB cables support data transport (ie. some only supply power).
 If you can't connect try a couple different USB cables.
-- The USB port you use must provide a good amount of power for a ESP chip to run.
+- The USB port you use must provide a good amount of power for a ESP chip to run successfully.
 Usually a common PC USB port will not provide enough power.
-If you're having issues, try using a higher power USB port like a RaspberryPi provides
+If you're having issues, try using a higher power USB port like a RaspberryPi provides.
+  - It might appear that the ESP chip is working, but some things will not work until enough power is supplied (ie. you might be able to flash firmware, but not run/connect to Espruino via `screen` command).
+Certain functions like PWM or pin output might behave oddly.

 ## Apps
 ### bbq.js: Control the temperature of your smoker or BBQ grill.